RunOpenCode/phplib/docs/source/components/dataset/concepts.rst

 Aggregators
 -----------

-Aggregators are concept introduced with this library.
-General idea is that you can both iterate stream with applied operators and calculate reduced value simultaneously.
+Aggregators are a concept introduced by this library.
+The general idea is that you can iterate over a stream with applied operators while simultaneously calculating a reduced value in a single pass.

-This is useful when, per example, you are rendering a table of financial data and at the bottom of table you want to render total and/or average sum, or similar.
+This is useful, for example, when rendering a table of financial data and you want to display totals, averages, or similar summary values at the bottom of the table.

-Aggregators are "attached" reducers to a stream and can be accessed when stream is fully iterated.
+Aggregators are essentially "attached" reducers to a stream and can be accessed once the stream has been fully iterated.

 .. code-block:: php
    :linenos: